riesentoaster/FTZ/README.md

-# Fuzzing Zephyr's Network Stack
+# FTZ: A State-Inferring Fuzzer for the TCP/IP Stack of Zephyr

 Using LibAFL, I want to fuzz the TCP/IP stack of Zephyr.